shimonpi/AppliedCFD_Tutorials/Tutorial_3/README.md

 ### Regions of the Near-Wall Turbulent Flow

 As stated previously, the near-wall region of a turbulent boundary layer can be divided into several distinct regions:
-- Viscous Sublayer: This is the layer closest to the wall, typically within $`y^+ < 5`$.
+- Viscous sublayer: This is the layer closest to the wall, typically within $`y^+ < 5`$.
 In this sublayer, the flow is dominated by viscous forces, and the velocity profile increases linearly with distance from the wall.
 The dimensionless velocity $`u^+`$ and distance $`y+`$ in this layer are given by:

 ```math
 u^+ = y^+
 ```

-- Buffer Layer: A thin transition zone where both viscous and turbulent forces are significant, spanning $`5 < y^+ < 30`$ Here, both viscous and turbulent forces are significant.
+- Buffer layer: A thin transition zone where both viscous and turbulent forces are significant, spanning $`5 < y^+ < 30`$ Here, both viscous and turbulent forces are significant.
 The flow in the buffer layer cannot be described by simple linear or logarithmic relationships due to the complex interactions between viscosity and turbulence.

-- Log-Law Region: This region extends beyond the buffer layer, typically from $`y^+ > 30`$ to the edge of the boundary layer.
+- Log-law region: This region extends beyond the buffer layer, typically from $`y^+ > 30`$ to the edge of the boundary layer.
 In this subregion, the velocity profile follows a logarithmic distribution and is dominated by turbulent forces.
 The velocity profile in the log-law region is described by:

 ```math
 u^+ = \frac{1}{\kappa} ln(y^+) + B